rixiobarrios/component-lifecycle-exercise/README.md

 This is a short exercise for exploring React's component lifecycle methods.

-## Setup
+## Instructions

-- Clone this repo
+1. Fork and clone this repository into your sandbox directory.
-- `cd` into the cloned directory
+1. Change into the new directory with `cd component-lifecycle-methods`.
-- `npm install`
-- `npm start`
+1. Install dependencies by typing `npm install`.
+1. Open the directory in VS Code with `code .`.
+1. Back in the Terminal, type `npm run start` to run your development server.

 ## Mounting Lifecycle Methods

-First, add the mounting lifecycle methods to the `HomePage` component.
+First, add the mounting lifecycle methods to the `Home` component.
 The mounting lifecycle methods are:

 - `constructor()`
 - `render()`